 This Special Revenue Fund is used to account for the Federal funds that the District received for Elementary and Secondary Emergency Relief (ESSER) allocated through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-Revenue for fiscal year 2021-2022 is expected to be approximately \$7,000.
+This revenue was fully expended in fiscal year 2021-2022.